Log In

 In search of swing, sophistication and all that jazz

-Published on March 24, 2004 By mmzzin In Entertainment
+Published on March 24, 2004 By

 Damon Brown is bald, British, and plays jazz on the flugelhorn.
 Close to midnight on a Saturday, he sits in a huddle of animated musicians at JZ, where he has blown in for the weekend as part of his Asian tour.
 The musicians hum tunes to each other as they brainstorm the song list for the upcoming set, verbally riffing a stream of shared musical consciousness that twenty minutes later they replicate on stage.